SpikeInterface/spikeinterface-gui/spikeinterface_gui/tests/iframe/iframe_test_README.md

 ### Parent → iframe Communication

 1. Parent window constructs a curation data object
+2. The iframe sends a `loaded=true` message when ready to receive data
-2. Sends it via `postMessage` with `type: 'curation-data'`
+3. Sends it via `postMessage` with `type: 'curation-data'`
-3. The iframe's JavaScript listener receives the message
+4. The iframe's JavaScript listener receives the message
-4. The listener dispatches a custom event
-5. Panel's jscallback receives the event and calls Python's `receive_curation_data` method
-6. Python updates `controller.curation_data` and refreshes the view
+5. Python updates `controller.set_curation_data` and refreshes the view

 ### iframe → Parent Communication